Health care and teenagers

 From the age of 14 your child can control what goes into this record and who has access to it.
 This record allows your child and their doctors, hospitals and other health professionals to view and share your child’s health information.

 So your child can get the best possible health care, health professionals might need to share information with treatment team members.

-Health professionals share only information that benefits your child’s treatment and care.
-The professional will usually ask for your child’s permission to share information.
-If there are particular things your child doesn’t want to be shared, encourage him to tell the health professional.
+Health professionals share information only when it benefits your child’s treatment and care.
+Professionals will usually ask for your child’s permission to share information.
+If there are particular things your child doesn’t want shared, encourage your child to tell health professionals.

-In public hospitals relevant health care information can be shared among treating health professionals (without formal consent) when it helps patient care – for example, test results and information about treatments or interventions.
+In public hospitals relevant health care information can be shared among treating health professionals (without formal consent) when it helps patient care – for example, test results and information about treatments or therapies.

 Public hospitals also usually pass on relevant information about treatment to the patient’s GP – for example, information about visits to emergency departments or hospital admissions.

-Sharing health information between public and private services or between private health professionals needs your child’s permission.
+Your child needs to give permission for health information to be shared between public and private services or between private health professionals.

 How teenagers can raise health care concerns

-If your child has any concerns about privacy, confidentiality, type of treatment, length of treatment or the way she’s being treated, it’s best if she raises them with the health professional at the time.
+If your child has any concerns about privacy, confidentiality, type of treatment, length of treatment or the way they’re being treated, it’s best if your child raises them with the health professional at the time.

 If this doesn’t sort out the concern, your child can lodge a complaint through the Australian Health Practitioner Regulation Agency (AHPRA).
 AHPRA manages the governing boards of many health professions.